chipsalliance/f4pga/docs/f4pga/Usage.md

     [N] sources:  ['counter.v']
     [O] xdc:  ['arty.xdc']

-F4PGA: DONE
+f4pga: DONE
 ```

 The letters in the boxes describe the status of a dependency which's name is next to the box.

  * **X** - dependency unresolved.
+   Dependency is not present or cannot be produced.
    This isn't always a bad sign.
 Some dependencies are not required to, such as `pcf`.

- * **U** - dependency unreachable.
-   The dependency has a module that could produce it, but the module's dependencies are unresolved.
-   This doesn't say whether the dependency was necessary or not.

  * **O** - dependency present, unchanged.
    This dependency is already built and is confirmed to stay unchanged during flow execution.

  * **N** - dependency present, new/changed.
    This dependency is already present on the persistent storage, but it was either missing earlier, or its content
-   changed from the last time.
+   changed since the last time it was used.

    :::{warning}
    It won't continue to be reported as "**N**" after a successful build of any target.